-Full engagement and inclusion with the national identity solution activity being lead by SG under the Digital Front Door programme Engagement with SG Chief Data Officer to agree opportunities for utilisation of NHS 24 data NHS 24 digital products designed and built with the ability o utilise a new national identity solution along with current options Identification of potential AI opportunities using NHS 24 data Clarity on alignment potential with national business systems programme inclusive of erostering, working collaboratively with SAS.
-6 Corporate Deli verable: l or transformation by developing future models and access, seamless and connected. ways of working to meet stakeholder needs with 6.1 Activity: Activity: Develop service blueprints and s fe, effective, sustainable care, information and advice expertise to meet assessed need. ce pathways for future service models to make Actions Expected Outcomes Measuring Success - Year 1 6.1a Engage with research are principles to models for across the factors across the factors.
-Hure Engage with stakeholders through user research and apply good service design principles to explore potential future delivery models for care, information and advice across the four high-level pathways: Human only interaction (telephony/voice model) Human to digital interaction Digital to human interaction Digital only interaction Scope where digital tools could have the most impact across the four high-level pathways and explore their potential to: Help safely and effectively improve access and manage demand.
-Meet needs, reduce effort and make best use of limited resource/expertise to deliver an optimised experience and outcomes.
-A greater understanding of user needs across the four high-level pathways with insight an intelligence to inform the development of future care pathways.
+• Full engagement and inclusion with the national identity solution activity being lead by SG under the Digital Front Door programme Engagement with SG Chief Data Officer to agree opportunities for utilisation of NHS 24 data • NHS 24 digital products designed and built with the ability o utilise a new national identity solution along with current options Identification of potential AI opportunities using NHS 24 data Clarity on alignment potential with national business systems programme inclusive of erostering, working collaboratively with SAS.
+6 Corporate Deliv verable: ransformation by developing future models and ess, seamless and connected. l way ys of working to meet stakeholder needs with 6.1 · ffective, sustainable care, information and advi ertise to meet assessed need. ice p athways for future service models to make Actions Ex pected Outcomes Me easuring Success - Year 1 6.1a Engage with research an principles to models for a across the form of the principles to models for a across the following principles to descript the principles to descript the principles across the following principles to descript the principles across the following principles across the principles acr Engage with stakeholders through user research and apply good service design principles to explore potential future delivery models for care, information and advice across the four high-level pathways: • A greater understanding of user needs across the four high-level pathways with insight an intelligence to inform the development of future care pathways.
 A greater understanding of how digital tools could be utilised to deliver a seamless omnichannel model to improve access and reduce repetition and effort.
 Well defined care pathways that safely and effectively match need to expertise and provide an optimised interaction, experience and outcomes.
 New ways of accessing NHS 24 services through omnichannel delivery to meet needs whilst more effectively managing demand.
-Transform the way in which people can access urgent and unscheduled care, enabling people to receive the right care at the right time in the right place supporting: Whole system flow and demand across the urgent care pathway Successful mapping of the four high-level patient/user journeys to identify the: Behaviours, needs and expectations of people who use services.
+Transform the way in which people can access urgent and unscheduled care, enabling people to receive the right care at the right time in the right place supporting: Whole system flow and demand across the urgent care pathway • Successful mapping of the four high-level patient/user journeys to identify the: Behaviours, needs and expectations of people who use services.
 The experience, learning and insight from those who deliver services to generate ideas for improvement and redesign.
 Identify the digital requirement and expectations of people who use and deliver services.
 Produce draft service blueprints that define new care, information and advice pathways and ways of working to meet user needs.
 In year one this is creating the foundations of what we want to achieve and ensure these are well laid down to build on in coming years including: Create a pipeline of development (aligned to replacement of core technologies) that will determine how NHS 24 will utilise new technologies and digital tools.